First mixed Laplace eigenfunctions with no hot spots: First mixed eigenfunctions on triangles: proof of Theorem

 \section{First mixed eigenfunctions on triangles: proof of Theorem \ref{mainthm}}

-We next prove three propositions that, along with Corollary \ref{acutetwosided}, constitute Theorem \ref{mainthm}. \begin{prop} Let $P$ be a triangle and $N$ be an edge of $P$ such that one of the vertices adjacent to $N$ is obtuse.
+We now prove three propositions that constitute Theorem \ref{mainthm}. \begin{prop} Let $P$ be a triangle and $N$ be an edge of $P$.
 Let $D$ be the union of the other two edges.
 Then each first mixed eigenfunction $u$ for $(P,D,N)$ has exactly one critical point.
 This critical point lies in $N$ and is the global maximum of $u$.
 Moreover, if $L$ is a constant vector field that bisects the angle of the Dirichlet vertex, then $Lu>0$ in $P$. \end{prop} \begin{proof} By Lemma \ref{deg1Dirichlet}, the Dirichlet vertex is not an endpoint of any arc in $\Zcal(Lu)$.
 By Lemma \ref{noDircritpoints}, no arc of $\Zcal(Lu)$ has an endpoint in the interior of one of the Dirichlet edges.
 Hence, if $\Zcal(Lu)$ intersects $P$, then by Lemma \ref{noloops}, some arc in $\Zcal(Lu)$ has two distinct endpoints in $N$, and these endpoints are critical points of $u$.
+If $L$ is orthogonal to the Neumann edge, then $Lu$ vanishes on $N$, and Lemma \ref{noloops} shows that $Lu$ does not vanish in $P$.
 Let $X$ be the constant vector field parallel to $N$.
 Then the Dirichlet vertex is a degree one vertex of $\Zcal(Xu)$, and $Xu$ does not vanish in the interior of either Dirichlet edge by Lemma \ref{noDircritpoints}.
 Each critical point on $N$ is an endpoint of an arc in $\Zcal(Xu)$ that intersects $P$.
 These arcs cannot intersect by Lemma \ref{neumannloop}, and at most one of them can terminate at the Dirichlet vertex.
 It follows that there is at most one critical point on $N$, so $Lu\neq 0$ in $P$.
-Since $u\geq 0$, it follows that $Lu>0$ in $P$, and the critical point on $N$ is the only critical point of $u$. \end{proof}
+Since $u\geq 0$, it follows that $Lu>0$ in $P$, and $u$ has exactly one critical point on $N$. \end{proof}

-\begin{remk} The proof of Proposition \ref{obtusetwosided} also applies in the case that neither vertex adjacent to $N$ is obtuse.
-We include this hypothesis only to emphasize that we are proving a case not already implied by Theorems \ref{Gpairs} and \ref{bound}. \end{remk}

 The next result proves the case in Theorem \ref{mainthm} where $D$ is one edge of $P$ and where the Neumann vertex is non-obtuse. \begin{prop} Suppose that $P$ is a triangle and that $D$ is an edge of $P$.
 Let $N=\partial P\setminus \overline{D}$.
 If the Neumann vertex $v$ of $P$ has angle $\leq\frac{\pi}{2}$, then $\overline{\crit}(u)$ is empty.
 In particular, $v$ is the unique local (and hence the global) maximum of $u$.
 Moreover, if $L$ denotes the constant vector field that restricts to the inward normal vector field to $D$, then $Lu>0$ in $P$. \end{prop}